-A remodel of the League’s building planned to begin in 2020 will update the interior to create more spaces for members to use as extensions of their own city halls and to better meet staff needs.
+A remodel of the League’s building completed in 2020 creates more spaces for members to use as extensions of their own city halls and to better meet staff needs.

 - Previous news story (June 8, 2020)